shaneajeffery/shane-jeffery.com/src/content/_index.md

   image: '/images/author.jpg'
   bg_text: 'Shane'
   description: |
-    A full stack engineer and technical lead that loves all things Javascript with special emphasis on the React (Zustand, Redux / RTK, React Query, Apollo, NextJS, Astro) and Node ecosystems (Express, GraphQL, NestJS, DrizzleORM, Postgres, MongoDB).
-I am used to working in a containerized environment leveraging Docker and Kubernetes on top of either AWS or Azure.
+    As a seasoned full stack engineer and technical lead, I possess a strong affinity for JavaScript, particularly within the React and Node ecosystems.
+My expertise extends to frameworks and libraries such as Zustand, Redux/RTK, React Query, Apollo, NextJS, and Astro, as well as technologies like Express, GraphQL, NestJS, DrizzleORM, Postgres, and MongoDB.
+I am adept at navigating containerized environments using Docker and Kubernetes atop AWS or Azure infrastructure.

     &nbsp;

-    Currently (March 2024), I am spending my time learning Go through Educative.io to further my ability to run the full-stack.
+    Currently, I am dedicating myself to expanding my skill set by delving into Go programming through Educative.io, enhancing my proficiency in managing the full stack.

 workProcess:
   enable: false